-The course introduces students to intercultural communication in U.S. and international contexts.
-Foundational and contemporary theories of intercultural communication will be examined to understand how we communicate cultural identities in personal, group, professional, and mediated settings.
-Practical strategies will also be developed to address intercultural conflict and ethical cross-cultural communication.
-(C-ID: COMM 150) (CSU, UC, AVC)
+The course explores communication practices and power dynamics of historically dominant, marginalized, and disadvantaged communities by examining communication practices across a diverse range of cultures, to include Native, African, Asian, and/or Latina/o/x American communities.
+Intercultural communication theories will be examined to understand how we communicate cultural identities in interpersonal, group, professional, travel, and virtual settings.
+Students will learn to actively and creatively engage in advocacy and activism to address intercultural conflict and ethical crosscultural communication in a variety of situations.(C-ID: COMM 150) (CSU, UC, AVC)